-Undress.-Sam Browne as described in Army Dress Regulations.
+Undress.-Same Browne as described in Army Dress Regulations.

-43. Sword Knot.-Full Dress.-Red morocco strap, with scorn and sliding keeper of same material.
+43. Sword Knot.-Full Dress.-Red morocco strap, with acorn and sliding keeper of same material.

-Undress sword knot for use with undress sword belts to be the same as described in paragraph 10.
+Undress sword knot for use with undress sword belts to be the same as described in paragraph 30.
 To be worn loose.

-44. Trousers.-Blue serge or tartan, with a scarlet web $\frac{1}{4}$ inch wide down each side seam.
+44. Trousers.-Blue serge or tartan, with a scarlet welt $\frac{1}{4}$ inch wide down each side seam.